gziz/snip-notes-prev/README.md

-# snip-notes README
+# Snip Notes
-VS CODE Extension to take notes!
+VS CODE Extension to take notes from your code.